Azure-Samples/msdocs-python-django-azure-container-apps/README.md

 ## Deploying to Azure Container Apps

-The steps to do this are covered more completely in the tutorial [Containerized Python web app on Azure](https://docs.microsoft.com/azure/developer/python/tutorial-containerize-deploy-python-web-app-azure-01).
+The steps to do this are covered more completely in the tutorial [Deploy a Python web app on Azure Container Apps with GitHub Actions][https://learn.microsoft.com/azure/developer/python/tutorial-deploy-python-web-app-azure-container-apps-01].
 Briefly, here are the steps:

 1. Fork and then clone locally.
 1. Build a container image from the repo.